collabnix/dockerlabs/README.md

 ![My image](https://raw.githubusercontent.com/collabnix/dockerlabs/master/images/dockerlabs.jpeg)

-Are you new to Docker?
-Looking out for building Your Career in DevOps & Containers Technology?
-Welcome !
-You are at the right place.

 DockerLabs brings you tutorials that help you get hands-on experience using Docker & Kubernetes.
 Here you will find complete documentation of labs and tutorials that will help you, no matter if you are a beginner, SysAdmin, IT Pro or Developer.
 Yes, you read it right !
 Its $0 learning platform.
 You don't need any infrastructure.
 Most of the tutorials runs on [Play with Docker Platform](https://labs.play-with-docker.com/) & [Play with Kubernetes Platform](https://play-with-k8s.com).
 This is a free browser based learning platform for you.
 Docker tools like Docker Engine, Docker Compose & Docker Machine are already installed.
 Hence, we have everything ready for you to get started with.

 ###  Getting Started in 3 Simple Steps